curl/curl/docs/CONTRIBUTE.md

-We strongly prefer pull requests to mailed patches, as it makes it a proper git commit that is easy to merge and they are easy to track and not that easy to loose in the flood of many emails, like they sometimes do on the mailing lists.
+We strongly prefer pull requests to mailed patches, as it makes it a proper git commit that is easy to merge and they are easy to track and not that easy to lose in the flood of many emails, like they sometimes do on the mailing lists.

 Every pull request submitted will automatically be tested in several different